 This is first full group activity, (well, besides dinner).
 We do mixers, some dancing, and try to get to know one another.
 Generally, our main resource people lead some activities to give everyone a taste of their specialties.

 This is an all workshop session, it’s the only thing scheduled at this time.
 Our main resource person is the presenter for this program.
 Generally, it’s very participatory.
 HLW is about active learning after all.

 There are 4 class sessions throughout the weekend (2 Saturday, 2 Sunday).
-These are “breakout sessions” where you choose from 4 different options that broadly fall into the categories of Leadership/Active Recreation; Music/Movement; Arts and Crafts; and Nature.
+These are “breakout sessions” where you choose from 2 different options that broadly fall into the categories of Leadership/Active Recreation or Arts and Crafts.
 You’ll join an experienced instructor and a group of 5-30 other active learners to develop a new skill or learn a new technique.